MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 ## Known connections

-When Power Query recognizes a set of connection settings, it tries to look up in its respective credentials storage to see if there's a connection that matches those settings and, if so, will automatically select that connection.
+When Power Query recognizes a set of connection settings, it tries to look up in its respective credentials storage to see if there's a connection that matches those settings and, if so, automatically selects that connection.

 ![Known connection picked up after entering the connection settings for the Kusto connector.](media/named-connections/known-connection.png)